What is a Job Architecture?

 The benefits of a job architecture

 An enterprise-specific job architecture will be the foundation for globally consistent HR Management policies and practices.
-It uses a common organisational language to describe and understand jobs across business units and regions.
+It uses a common organizational language to describe and understand jobs across business units and regions.

 Core benefits are: